Witchybun/ArchipelagoMadou/worlds/lunacid/docs/setup_en.md

 *Q: I was sent a key to open a door, but it won't open.*

 **A: This is now bug report worthy, but short-term, walk to where the item exists, then leave the same area, or reload the area.
-If its the talismans, you may have to reopen the chests.**
+If it's the talismans, you may have to reopen the chests.**

 If more stuff comes up I'll add it here.
 Probably will, you know how it is.